 Over the past decade, the Integrated Assessment Modeling Consortium (IAMC) developed a standardised tabular timeseries format to exchange scenario data related to energy systems modelling, land-use change, demand sectors, and economic indicators in the context of the Sustainable Development Goals.
 Previous high-level use cases include reports by the Intergovernmental Panel on Climate Change (IPCC) and model comparison exercises within the Energy Modeling Forum (EMF) hosted by Stanford University.

-The table below shows a typical example of integrated-assessment scenario data following the IAMC format from the CD-LINKS project.
+The table below shows a typical example of integrated-assessment scenario data following the IAMC format from the Horizon 2020 CD-LINKS project.

 pyam package is geared for analysis and visualization of any scenario of any scenario data provided in this format.